gidienesh/easycode/README.md

 -   **Accelerated Development**: Speeds up frontend development by providing developers with pre-built, well-tested, and documented UI building blocks.
 -   **Maintainability**: Centralizing shared components simplifies updates, bug fixes, and style revisions, ensuring changes are propagated efficiently.

-All frontend applications, whether dedicated frontends for specific microservices (like `services/finance-service/`) or broader applications, are encouraged to consume components from `apps/main-ui/` to maintain coherence and development velocity.
+All frontend applications, whether dedicated frontends for specific microservices (like `services/finance-service/`) or broader applications, are built with **Next.js and TypeScript** and are encouraged to consume components from `apps/main-ui/` to maintain coherence and development velocity.

 ## Available Services
 This monorepo hosts a suite of backend microservices, each designed to handle specific business domains while integrating seamlessly to provide comprehensive solutions.
 These services share data and trigger workflows across the platform, enabling a cohesive and powerful user experience.